echonest/echoprint-server/README.md

     Hashr/ - java project for a custom solr field type to handle Echoprint data

     solr/ - complete solr install with Hashr already in the right place and with the right schema and config to make it work.

+    util/ - Utilities for importing and evaluating Echoprint

 ## How to run the server